coswise/hicon/README.md

-## What about Hicon?
+## What about Hicons?
-Hicon is a simple vetor icons set realised with Figma and crafted for designers and develipers.
+Hicons is a simple vector icon pack realised with Figma and crafted for designers and develipers.
 The idea is to create an open source icons with a consistent and minimal design.

 Each icon is been designed on Figma using a 24x24 grid.